Think we'd vibe?

 To achieve an uncomplicated workspace where users could easily and immediately locate key informations on a busy page, negative space and visual hierarchy was paramount.

 I ensured each section was clearly signposted with a slightly larger, bolder subheading text, and each section and column of the page had consistent padding rules applied between them.
-I also added a thin grey divider line between each column and the breadcrumbs to clearly define chunks of information; this helped the multiple contents to be simpler, more logical and pleasant to digest.
+I also added a thin grey divider line between each column and the breadcrumbs to clearly define chunks of information; this helped the multiple contents of the page to be simpler, more logical, and pleasant to digest.

 Empty Inspections Page